securitybunker/better-gdpr/readme.txt

 3. Personal data is encrypted and stored in AWS Aurora PostgreSQL cluster deployed in Frankfurt.

 = 3.
-PrivacyBunker.cloud privacy portal integration =
+User privacy portal =

-Upon your end-user registration, we will also register him at Custom-Subdomain.PrivacyBunker.cloud service.
-PrivacyBunker.cloud service gives your customers full control in terms of the GDPR.
-It automates the execution of the following GDPR user rights:

-1. The right to be informed
-2. The right of access
-3. The right to rectification
-4. The right to erasure
-5. The right to restrict processing
-6. The right to data portability
-7. The right to object
-8. Rights in relation to automated decision making and profiling
+All your users will get an access to the cloud Privacy Portal.
+This Privacy Portal will allow your customers to fetch details from other 3rd party SAAS services and give you solution for the following GDPR requirements:

+* **Access**: your customers can log in to his Databunker account and view personal data.
+* **Withdraw**: your customers can withdraw consents given previously.
+* **Update**: your customers can change their personal data saved in Databunker.
+* **Delete**: your customers can perform a "forget-me" request inside Databunker.
+* **Restrict**: your customers can specify what operations they allow with their personal profiles.

 = 4.
 User profile change propagation =